Fishingin Arnhem Land

 Arnhem Land waters are a fishing paradise and understandably why the locals want to keep this a secret.

 Home to some of the best world-class fishing in Australia.
-There’s no crowds here to catch the big one (or two!).
-Take a fishing charter, hire your own boat or BYO Boat.
+There are no crowds here to catch the big one (or two).
+Take a fishing charter, hire your own boat or BYO boat.

 Arnhem Land is one of Australia’s last true wilderness reserves, larger than some European nations, and is home to one of the world’s oldest living cultures.
-Less than 20,000 people live in this remarkably unspoiled region, which is best known for its strong aboriginal culture and majestic landscapes.
+Fewer than 20,000 people live in this remarkably unspoiled region, which is best known for its strong Aboriginal culture and majestic landscapes.
 The coast and inland river systems are regarded as a barramundi and bluewater sport fishing haven.

 From the Gulf of Carpentaria in the east to the Arafura sea in the north, the Arnhem Land coast is intersected by dozens of remote, tropical tidal rivers that are only accessible to visitors who are carrying appropriate entry permits.

 As a visitor to Arnhem Land, the only way to legally visit and fish much of the area is through accredited fishing tour operations.
 Options include lodge and safari tent accommodation, both with guided fishing.
 Travel is either by four-wheel drive, regular scheduled flights to remote aboriginal communities or private charter flights.

 The Cobourg Peninsula lies along the Arafura Sea on the north-west corner of Arnhem Land and is surrounded by bays, inlets, rocky headlands and coral reefs.
 Barramundi are found in the tidal creeks and estuaries, but the area is better known for its bluewater fishing.
 Anglers have many reef outcrops and creeks to choose from, both inside Port Essington and offshore.

 Accommodation options are a resort, lodge and beach huts, and all offer guided fishing and/or boat hire.
 There are also air strips for private charter flights.